mmistakes/minimal-mistakes/_drafts/2018-04-27-clojure-is-the-devil.md

 and becomes more about the values of a complex type.

-It is worth recognising though that good typing systems (mostly Hindley-Milner derived systems) do constrain the problem of mental model maintenance to only runtime state.
+It is worth recognising though that good typing systems (mostly Hindley-Milner derived systems) do constrain the problem of mental model maintenance to only run time state.

 ## Patterns (you idiom!)  ##